Linux commands every user should master

 then there are some you shouldn't live without.
 I mean sure, you can live your

-but you'd never believe how much
+life without ever using grep or find but you'd never believe how much

 productive knowing a few more terminal commands can make you.